Search resources by

 Are you looking for a useful poster to put near your microscope?
 Nikon has produced posters concerning such key topics as confocal microscopy, microscope light paths, Köhler alignment, and more – available for free high-resolution download here.

 How do you clean microscope optics?
 This is an important question that will impact the useful lifetime of your microscope system.
-While there are countless descriptions related to this topic, some things are more easily shown than described.
 That’s why Nikon has assembled a collection of video tutorials covering maintenance-type topics such as cleaning, as well as several instructional pieces.

 Are you looking to brush up on your microscopy skills?
 Both novices and experts alike can benefit from a trip to Nikon’s MicroscopyU!
 Educational articles and interactive tutorials provide a near-comprehensive coverage of the most important topics in light microscopy, ranging from the basic properties of light to the latest super-resolution technologies.